Indian maker of cough syrup linked to Uzbekistan deaths halts production

-NEW DELHI, Dec 30 (Reuters) - The Indian maker of a cough syrup that was linked to the death of 19 children in Uzbekistan said on Friday that it had halted production of all medicines after an inspection by the drug regulator.
+NEW DELHI, Dec 30 (Reuters) - The Indian maker of a cough syrup that was linked to the death of 19 children in Uzbekistan has halted production of all medicines after an inspection by the drug regulator, India's health minister and the company said on Friday.

-Indian media reported that the inspectors had found deviation from rules on manufacturing at one of Marion Biotech's units.
-Neither Marion Biotech or India's health ministry immediately responded to a Reuters request for comment on the media reports or the inspections findings.
+Health Minister Mansukh Mandaviya said investigations were continuing, and production was suspended at the Marion Biotech unit in Noida, outside Delhi, while a senior executive for the firm said they were awaiting reports following the inspection.

-Uzbekistan's health ministry said at least 18 children died in Samarkand city after consuming Marion Biotech's Dok-1 Max syrup.
-Uzbek media on Thursday reported a 19th victim, with the death of a one-year-old child.
+"All manufacturing activities of Marion Biotech at Noida unit have been stopped yesterday night, while further investigation is ongoing," Mandaviya wrote on Twitter on Friday.

 Hasan Harris, Marion Biotech's legal head, told Reuters partner ANI, "We await the reports, the factory was inspected.
 We've halted production of all medicines."